ZichooleLongGui/enterprise/README.md

 ## License

-This version of Micro will be covered by the [Micro Enterprise License Agreement](LICENSE)
+This version of Micro is distributed under the commercial [Micro Enterprise License Agreement](LICENSE)